Psychology Today Here to Help

 Bipolar I Disorder

 Bipolar I disorder (pronounced "bipolar one" and also known as manic-depressive disorder or manic depression) is a form of mental illness.
-A person affected by bipolar I disorder has had at least one manic episode in his or her life.
-A manic episode is a period of abnormally elevated mood, accompanied by abnormal behavior that disrupts life.
+A person affected by bipolar I disorder has had at least one manic episode in their life.
+A manic episode is a period of abnormally elevated or irritable mood and high energy, accompanied by abnormal behavior that disrupts life.

 Most people with bipolar I disorder also suffer from episodes of depression.
 Often, there is a pattern of cycling between mania and depression.
 This is where the term "manic depression" comes from.
 In between episodes of mania and depression, many people with bipolar I disorder can live normal lives.

 Virtually anyone can develop bipolar I disorder.
-About 2.5% of the U.S. population suffers from bipolar disorder -- almost six million people.
+About 2.5% of the U.S. population suffers from bipolar disorder -- almost 6 million people.

 During a manic episode in someone with bipolar disorder, elevated mood can manifest itself as either euphoria (feeling "high") or as irritability.